This scholarship supports registered nurses and students to study the Master of Cancer and Haematology.

 III. a personal statement.

 b.
-The Scholarship will be awarded by a selection committee consisting of the Head of School & Dean, Susan Wakil School of Nursing and Midwifery, or their nominated delegates.
+The Scholarship will be awarded by the Head of School and Dean of the University of Sydney Susan Wakil School of Nursing and Midwifery, or their nominated delegates.

 a.
-The Scholarship is valued at $7,000 per annum for a recipient enrolled full-time for the duration of the course.
+The Scholarship is valued at $7,000 per annum for up to 1.5 years for a full-time recipient.

 e.
-Deferral of the Scholarship is not permitted and it is not transferable to another University school, faculty or university.
+Deferral of the Scholarship is not permitted and it is not transferable to another University school, faculty or university without prior approval.

 f.
 The Scholarship will be offered subject to the availability of funds.